Chapter 1: Purpose, Scope and Responsibilities

 - Informing the Facilities Services Department and/or EH&S of any unsafe conditions, including deficiencies in safety equipment.
 Anytime significant safety issues are submitted to, or resolved by, Facilities Services, EH&S should be notified.

 - Promoting good environmental health and safety practice in the department.

 Laboratory Supervisors are responsible for the health and safety of all personnel working in their laboratory (research labs and teaching labs).
-The UNR CHP serves as a vehicle for improving laboratory safety.
-Laboratory supervisors are responsible for implementing the UNR CHP in their lab(s); however, specific duties required to meet this obligation can be delegated.
+The University CHP serves as a vehicle for improving laboratory safety.
+Laboratory supervisors are responsible for implementing the University CHP in their lab(s); however, specific duties required to meet this obligation can be delegated.
 Specific responsibilities include:

 - Ensuring that all laboratory personnel receive documented training on the specific health and safety hazards to which they are exposed, and that personnel are competent to perform their assigned work.
 An outline of a training documentation form is available as an appendix to this page; however, other formats may be used.
 This training must communicate laboratory hazards, methods, procedures, and equipment required to work safely in the laboratory, proper emergency response actions, and when and how to obtain treatment for workplace illness or injury.

 - Developing written standard operating procedures (SOPs) that address health and safety concerns associated with laboratory operations that involve hazardous chemicals (see Chapter 3).

 - Ensuring that Safety Data Sheets (SDSs) and other sources of chemical hazard information are available to laboratory workers, and that workers know how to access this information.

 - Upon request from authorized personnel, communicate information regarding hazards and necessary safe work practices to authorized laboratory visitors, including: other laboratory personnel, maintenance workers, custodians, and vendors.